Italy vs Caribbean (CBI)Golden Visa, side by side — 2026

 - +Visa-free travel to 140–150 countries

-- +Grenada gives access to US E-2 investor visa
+- +Grenada gives access to the US E-2 investor visa

 - +Fast: passport often in 4–6 months